marcysutton/testing-accessibility-demos/README.md

   - Run Puppeteer with Jest: `yarn test:puppeteer`
 - [exercise5-ci](https://github.com/marcysutton/testing-accessibility-demos/tree/main/workshop2-automated-testing/exercise5-ci)

+### Workshop 3: Semantics & ARIA

+In workshop 3, we'll dig into specifics of an important aspect of accessibility: semantics and ARIA in HTML markup.
+The accessibility information plumbed through your pages and applications with semantic code is essential for users of assistive technology.
+It assists other use cases as well, such as voice dictation and SEO.

+- exercise1-headings-landmarks
+- exercise2-what-is-aria
+- exercise3-accessible-names
+- exercise4-programmatic-accessibility
+- exercise5-what-is-aom
+### Workshop 4: Interactions & Mechanics

+Workshop 4 is my favorite topic in accessibility: user interactions and mechanics!
+We’ll dig into common patterns for keyboard interactions and how screen readers overlap.
+We’ll use JavaScript and advanced techniques to craft accessible experiences for a variety of user inputs.

+- exercise1-the-keyboard
+- exercise2-screen-reader-overlap
+- exercise3-focus-management-js
+- exercise4-announcements-with-at
+- exercise5-advanced-scripting-aria
+### Workshop 5: Design & People Skills

+In workshop 5, we’ll mix things up a bit to discuss topics that are necessary to solve accessibility problems but focus more on design thinking or culture and less on code.

+- exercise1-accessibility-as-ux
+- exercise2-designs-prototyping
+- exercise3-animation-motion
+- exercise4-finding-answers
+- exercise5-culture-of-accessibility

 This structure will allow you to iterate on working files with separate directories for the example sections.

 The purpose of an exercise is **not** for you to work through all the material.